 Using the SHIFT KeyBy: Arie Slob

-The right-click isn't the only great improvement in Windows 95.
-You can also use the SHIFT key for many additional features.
+You can use the Shift key for many additional features.
 Try some of the following tasks while holding down the Shift key:

 - Hold down the Shift key when you delete a file.
 This will keep the file from being sent to the Recycle Bin.
 Beware, this means that the file has actually been deleted and can no longer be restored